dribnet/purvs/README.md

 ### THIS IS YOUR README

 Update this file as you go along to record your progress.
+Tue 18 July
+Today we set up a working clock.
+Coded so that the different balls get bigger/smaller depending on the time (hours, minutes, seconds, millis).
+We also looked at making the transition of the balls getting bigger smooth so that it looks quite seamless.
+And then also a sin wave?? to make the balls bounce up and down.

 Thu 13 July
 Today we set up github pages and looked at everyones clock sketches.
 We then did a little refresher on how to use p5js and visual studio code.
 We started our Maeda clocks and I used rect(100,100,50,50); etc to create a clock that read 11:11